laminas/laminas-validator/docs/book/validators/between.md

 # Between Validator

-`Zend\Validator\Between` allows you to validate if a given value is between two other values.
+`Laminas\Validator\Between` allows you to validate if a given value is between two other values.

 > ### Only supports number validation
 >
-> `Zend\Validator\Between` supports only the validation of numbers.
+> `Laminas\Validator\Between` supports only the validation of numbers.
 Strings or
 > dates can not be validated with this validator.

 ## Supported options

-The following options are supported for `Zend\Validator\Between`:
+The following options are supported for `Laminas\Validator\Between`:

 - `inclusive`: Defines if the validation is inclusive of the minimum and maximum border values, or exclusive.
 It defaults to `true`.